ZILtoid1991/pixelperfectengine/docs/formats/mapformat.md

 Sets the rendering mode of the layer.
 Currently accepted values are: "Copy", "Blitter", "AlphaBlend", "Add", "AddBl", "Multiply", "MultiplyBl", "Subtract", "SubtractBl", "Diff", "DiffBl", "Screen", "ScreenBl", "AND", "OR", "XOR".

+### 'ScrollRate'

+`ScrollRate 0.325 0.25`

+Sets the relative scrolling speed of the layers relative to the main one.

 ## Reserved tags

 * `EffectsLayer`